Giantess: Hinduism

 Giantesses are fairly common in the Hindu religion.
 The demoness Putana (who attempted to kill the baby Krishna with poisoned milk from her breasts) is usually drawn as a giantess.

 Celtic mythology

-Giantesses are common in the folklore of Britain and Ireland, particularly Scotland and Wales.
-A notable giantess in Irish mythology is Bébinn.
+Giantesses are common in the folklore of Britain and Ireland, Scotland and Wales.
+A notable giantess in Irish mythology is Bébinn who comes from a kingdom known as "The Land of Maidens" which is entirely populated by other giantesses, who are her one hundred and forty nine sisters, with the only males in her land being her father and three brothers.